 After her return Lakshmi applied for membership in the CPI(M).
 For the 57-year old doctor, joining the Communist Party was “like coming home.”
 “My way of thinking was already communist, and I never wanted to earn a lot of money, or acquire a lot of property or wealth,” she had said.

 Captain Lakshmi was one of the founding members of All India Democratic Women’s Association (AIDWA) formed in 1981.
-She subsequently led many of its activities and campaigns.
+She later led many of its activities and campaigns.

 After the Bhopal gas tragedy in December 1984, she led a medical team to the city; years later she wrote a report on the long-term effects of the gas on pregnant women.

-She was out on the streets in Kanpur, during the anti-Sikh riots that followed Prime Minister Indira Gandhi’s assassination in 1984, confronting anti-Sikh mobs and ensuring that no Sikh or Sikh establishment in the crowded area near her clinic was attacked.
+She was out on the streets in Kanpur, during the anti-Sikh riots that followed Prime Minister Indira Gandhi’s assassination in 1984, confronting anti-Sikh mobs and ensuring the safety of Sikh or Sikh establishments in the crowded area near her clinic.

-She was arrested for her participation in a campaign by AIDWA against the Miss World competition held in Bangalore in 1996.
+In 1996, she got arrested for her participation in a campaign by AIDWA against the Miss World competition held in Bangalore.

 In 2002, the Left fielded Captain Lakshmi as their presidential candidate against Dr. A. P. J. Abdul Kalam.
 During her whirlwind campaign across the country, she addressed huge crowds at public meetings.
 She frankly admitted that she did not stand a chance of winning and she used her platform to publicly condemn a political system that allowed the growth of poverty and injustice.